Pluckypan/cactus/README.md

 # cactus
-a theme for the Hexo blogging framework - **`eedoc`**
+a theme for the eedoc blogging framework - **`eedoc`**

-Hi, I’m a theme for the Hexo blogging framework.
+Hi, I’m a theme for the eedoc blogging framework.
 I’m particularly great for a personal web page with a simple blog.
 <br>
 <br>
 ![logo](images/cactus.png?align=center)